 Book-Entry Bonds.
 The Bonds initially will be registered in the name of Cede & Co., as the nominee of DTC.
 Each Bond registered in the name of DTC or its nominee will be held fully immobilized in book-entry only form by DTC in accordance with the provisions of the Letter of Representations.
-Neither the County nor the Bond Registrar has any obligation to DTC participants or the persons for whom they act as nominees regarding accuracy of any records maintained by DTC or its participants.
-Neither the County nor the Bond Registrar will be responsible for any notice that is permitted or required to be given to a Registered Owner, except such notice as is required to be given by the Bond Registrar to DTC.
+Neither the County nor the Registrar will have any obligation to DTC participants or the persons for whom they act as nominees regarding accuracy of any records maintained by DTC or its participants.
+Neither the County nor the Registrar will be responsible for any notice that is permitted or required to be given to a Registered Owner except such notice as is required to be given by the Registrar to the Securities Depository.

-For so long as the Bonds are registered in the name of DTC, DTC or its nominee will be deemed to be the Registered Owner for all purposes hereunder, and all references to Registered Owners will mean DTC and not the Beneficial Owners.
-Registered ownership of any Bond registered in the name of DTC or its nominee may not be transferred except (i) to any successor Securities Depository; (ii) to any substitute Securities Depository appointed by the County; or (iii) to any person if the Bond is no longer to be held by a Securities Depository.
+For so long as the Bonds are registered in the name of DTC, DTC or its nominee will be deemed to be the Registered Owner for all purposes under the Bond Ordinance, and all references to Registered Owners will mean the Securities Depository and will not mean the Beneficial Owners.
+Registered ownership of any Bond registered in the name of DTC or its nominee may not be transferred except (i) to any successor Securities Depository, (ii) to any substitute Securities Depository appointed by the County, or (iii) to any person if the Bond is no longer to be held by a Securities Depository